-At specific points in your child’s life, they learn some important lessons.
+At specific points in your child’s life, they learn important lessons.
 Any experienced parent will tell you about how complicated child psychology can be, particularly when they start to develop a rebellious side to their character.
 This can become pronounced during the ‘terrible twos’ phase, but it’s also something that needs to be managed throughout their childhood.

 So, if you’re going through that particular stage of parenting your little one and they’re beginning to get a bit full of themselves and are starting to display difficult behaviour, you need to know how to cope with and better manage the situation.
 With this in mind, we now look at 5 tips to help you keep on top of things and keep providing excellent parental guidance.

 Tip 1 - Prevention is Better Than a Cure

-Our first tip sometimes takes a little practice to get right, but when you know the things your child does when they act out, you can take steps to make sure they can’t do them.
+Our first tip sometimes takes a little practice to get right, but when you know what your child does when they act out, you can take steps to ensure they can’t do them.
 What do we mean by that?
 Well, if your kid’s way of behaving badly is to pull everything they can out of your kitchen cupboards, your parenting plan should perhaps involve locking those cabinets so that the behaviour isn’t able to get going in the first place.

 Tip 2 - Always Try & Remain Calm